shopware/shopware/src/Docs/_new/4-how-to/100-scheduled-tasks.md

 every once in a while, automatically.
 Formerly known as "Cronjobs", the Shopware platform supports a `ScheduledTask` for this.

-A `ScheduledTask` and it's respective `ScheduledTaskHandler` are registered in a plugin's `services.xml`.
+A `ScheduledTask` and its respective `ScheduledTaskHandler` are registered in a plugin's `services.xml`.
 For it to be found by the Shopware platform automatically, you need to place the `services.xml` file in a `Resources/config/` directory, relative to the location of your plugin's base class.
 The path could look like this: `<plugin root>/src/Resources/config/services.xml`, if you were to place your plugin's base class in